FrostDigital/fruster-auth-service/readme.md

     # Domain for JWT cookie, use dot for wildcard, example ".frost.se"
     JWT_COOKIE_DOMAIN = "localhost"

+    # If JWT cookie should be HTTP only.
+This should only be disabled during test!
+    JWT_COOKIE_HTTP_ONLY = "true"

     # Access token cookie expiration (only used for web auth)
     ACCESS_TOKEN_COOKIE_AGE = "10d",